 About Education Lifeskills

 To answer that call and to provide a more preventative oriented catalog of courses, Education Lifeskills was created.
 The more we listen to schools and those involved with at-risk students, the more we realize the need for our cognitive based intervention.
 We have learned that far too often the discipline measures put forth by the school or school district are largely ineffective.
-The science of CBT (Cognitive Behavior Therapy) has long been established as an evidence-based approach with countless per reviewed research studies and out comes.
-When programs intervene in both the underlying thinking errors together with the negative behavior, a more permanent change in behavior is achieved.
-Whereas focusing mainly on the negative behavior with traditional consequences and forms of discipline rarely produce the desired results.
+The science of CBT (Cognitive-Behavior Therapy) has long been established as an evidence-based approach with countless peer reviewed research studies and outcomes.
+When programs intervene in both the underlying thinking errors and the negative behavior, a more permanent change in behavior is achieved.
+Whereas, focusing mainly on the negative behavior with traditional consequences and forms of discipline rarely produces the desired results.

 We are excited to form partnerships and relationships with schools, school districts, and communities that understand the value of SEL (Social & Emotional Learning) and cognitive – behavioral curriculum which help students overcome their self-defeating thoughts and behaviors and achieve higher levels academically and socially.
 As a society, our way of life depends on the ability of the rising generation to be prepared to meet current and future challenges.

 Education Lifeskills has an array of solutions and resources to help schools increase the effectiveness of their prevention and intervention efforts.
 Schools can get started by creating a Lifeskills Link Account to enroll a student into one of our courses.
 Or, contact us for more information.